 All existing and future funds from the redundant Bradford Premier League Umpires Association will be consolidated in the Derek Shuttleworth Memorial Fund for the sole purpose of training of umpires and scorers.
 Three trustees will be appointed from the membership to work along with the league treasurer to ensure the funds are spent appropriately and will report annually to members at the Annual General Meeting.

-The Association shall be governed by an Executive Committee consisting of:
+The Association shall be governed by the following Officers consisting of: